 Congratulations!
 Without breaking the budget, you have taken the first steps to develop a system that will help build a collaborative team environment, strengthen your organization’s ability to react to changing needs and provide staff development all in one step.

-Dave Betournay, Senior Director, Community Outreach, has more than 25 years of animal welfare experience and works with ASPCA Partnerships and Initiatives in Charlotte, NC, Miami, FL, and throughout the northeast.
+At the ASPCA since 2009, Dave Betournay has more than 25 years of animal welfare experience, including 12 years at the Animal Rescue League of New Hampshire.
+He currently works with ASPCA Partnerships and Initiatives in Charlotte, NC, Miami, FL, and throughout the northeast.